AskoRBINKAs/Wally/README.md

 }
 ```
 3. Press "Add" in app
+4. IMPORTANT -  Please, place wallpapers in stable directory.
+Program very sensetive for path to video and preview!!!
+Also, try to avoid cyrillic symbols in installation path and location wallpapers

 ## Bugs
 1. Localization - after selecting language you need to restart program to apply changes